Posted February 27th, 2012 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, Wild Heart Gallery, Creativity & More.

 I love our alum!
 The folks that graduate from SWC are change agents from the heart!
 They go out into the world and make a difference whether it is working in a big recovery center like the Betty Ford Clinic, doing art therapy with the CIA (oh…

-Posted February 1st, 2012 by & filed under Top News, Art Therapy/Counseling at SWC.
+Posted February 1st, 2012 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories, SWC Blog.

 colored pencils and pen on paper